nirgn975/portfolio/README.md

 **Deploy mode**

-You can easily deploy your site build to gh-pages branch with the command
+You can easily deploy your site build with the command
 ```shell
 $ npm run gulp deploy
 ```